List of most-visited museums in the United States

-This is a list of the most-visited museums in the United States in 2024.
-It is based upon the statistics of the Smithsonian Institution Newsroom (January 2025) and the annual survey of museum attendance by the Art Newspaper published in March 2025, the TEA Global Experience Index for 2024, published in spring 2025, and from museum sources.
+This is a list of the most-visited museums in the United States in 2025 or 2024.
+It is based upon the statistics of the Smithsonian Institution Newsroom (January 2025), the annual surveys of museum attendance by the Art Newspaper published in March 2025 and March 2026, the TEA Global Experience Index for 2024 (published October 2025), and museum sources.